10 Best Affordable Homeowners Insurance Companies of 2026

 Amica Home Insurance Coverage That Stands Out

-- Home Business Coverage pays for work-related items such as computers and printers if they’re lost or stolen.
+• Home Business Coverage pays for work-related items such as computers and printers if lost or stolen.

 What Makes Amica Unique?

-Amica takes out the white gloves when it comes to its policyholders and customers.
+Amica takes out the white gloves for its policyholders and customers.

-Although you pay a little extra for your premiums, you are getting the service you look for when it's time to file a claim.
+Although you pay a little extra for your premiums, you get the service you want when filing a claim.

 Filing a claim can become a headache in a potentially stressful circumstance you might find yourself in.